NZ deports '9/11 linked man'

 "The government considered that the man's continued presence in New Zealand posed a threat to national security because he was directly associated with persons responsible for the terrorist attacks in the United States on 11 September 2001," according to Cunliffe.

-Cunliffe told Radio Live New Zealand he was confident Rayed Abdullah was "detected expeditiously" and that the people of New Zealand were at no time in danger.
+Cunliffe told Radio Live New Zealand he was confident Rayed Abdullah was "detected expeditiously" and New Zealanders were at no time in danger.

 Rayed Abdullah arrived in New Zealand in February under a variation of his name.

-"Once his real identity became known, he was identified as having close connections to people involved with the 11 September 2001 attacks in the United States, and had been named in the 9/11 Commission Report," the immigration official said.
+"Once his real identity became known, he was identified as having close connections to people involved with the 11 September 2001 attacks in the United States, and had been named in the 9/11 Commission Report," the minister said.

 |© 2007 Cable News Network.